rhpandit11/Data-Theory/SQL_Fundamental/Theory.md

 **Disadvantages:**

-1. Only provide extended validators
+1. Triggers can only provide extended  **validations** , i.e, not all kinds of validations.
+For simple validations, you can use the NOT NULL, UNIQUE, CHECK, and FOREIGN KEY constraints
 2. increase overhead
 3. difficult to troubleshoot because they execute automatically